gamedig/node-gamedig/README.md

 Games Not Supported (yet!)
 ---

-(Want support for one of these games?
-Please open an issue!)
+* rFactor Engine (rfactor):
+ * rFactor
  * Arca Sim Racing
+* Cube Engine (cube):
-* Cube Engine:
+ * Cube 1
  * Assault Cube
  * Cube 2: Sauerbraten
  * Blood Frontier
 * BFRIS
-* Call of Duty: Black Ops
-* Call of Duty: Black Ops 2
 * Counter-Strike 2D
-* Delta Force: Land Warrior
-* Enemy Territory: Quake Wars
-* Flashpoint
 * Freelancer
 * Ghost Recon
 * GTR2
 * Haze
 * Hexen 2
-* Hexen World
-* Hidden and Dangerous 2
-* Mohawk Voice Server
 * OpenTTD
-* Pariah
-* Raven Shield
+* Plain Sight
 * Red Faction
-* rFactor
 * San Andreas: Multiplayer
 * Savage: Battle for Newerth
 * Savage 2: A Tortured Soul
-* Shattered Horizons
-* Starsiege
 * Sum of All Fears
 * Teeworlds
-* Tribes 1
+* Tribes 1: Starsiege
 * Tribes 2
+* Vice City Multiplayer
 * World in Conflict

+> Want support for one of these games?
+Please open an issue to show your interest!

-> '''Know how to code?'''
-Many of the protocols for these games are documented
+> __Know how to code?__ Protocols for the games above are documented
-> in the /reference folder, ready for you to write code for!
+> in the /reference folder, ready for you to develop into GameDig!

+Not Supported
+---
+* Call of Duty: Black Ops 1 and 2 (no documentation, may require rcon)

 ### Games with Additional Notes